aparnaaidith/User-Generated-Content-Analytics/README.md

 # User-Generated-Content-Analytics
-This repository consists of the assignments done by me as a part of my Master's coursework.
+This repository consists of the assignments done by me and my teammates as a part of my Master's coursework.

 ## What is web-scraping?
 Web scraping is a technique for extracting information from the internet automatically using a software that simulates human web surfing.